CM Punk: Initial retirement (2014)

-Punk did not appear on the January 27 episode of Raw, nor did he appear at the SmackDown taping on Tuesday despite being advertised for both events.
+Punk did not appear on January 27 episode of Raw, nor did he appear at the SmackDown taping on Tuesday despite being advertised for both events.
 By Wednesday, WWE.com stopped advertising Punk for future events.
 The Wrestling Observer reported that on Monday and prior to Raw, Punk had legitimately walked out after telling Vince McMahon and Triple H that he was "going home".
 On February 20 during a conference call to investors, McMahon said Punk was "taking a sabbatical".
-On the March 3 episode of Raw, which took place in Punk's hometown of Chicago, WWE acknowledged his absence on television for the first time when the show started with Punk's entrance music playing, only for former manager Paul Heyman to walk out to a loud chorus of boos.
+On March 3 episode of Raw, which took place in Punk's hometown of Chicago, WWE acknowledged his absence on television for the first time when the show started with Punk's entrance music playing, only for former manager Paul Heyman to walk out to a loud chorus of boos.
 WWE then proceeded to remove Punk from footage of their promotional videos.
 This lasted until the first half of July, where WWE used footage of Punk to promote the WWE Network.
 In an interview published in late May, Punk was asked how it felt "to be retired at 35" and replied that "it feels good".
 On July 15, WWE.com officially moved Punk from the active roster to the alumni section of their page without releasing a statement.
 On the same day, Punk thanked his fans without mentioning WWE.
 In late July, Punk said that he was "never ever" going to return to wrestling.

 When Punk told [another] doctor that he wrestled with a staph infection for three months, Punk said [that] doctor told him: "You should be dead.
 You could have died".